 Airline operations management providers

-Consolidators are aviation’s bedbanks, serving as middlemen for flight distribution.
+Consolidators are aviation’s bedbanks, serving as middlemen of flight distribution.
 Providing bargain prices for resellers, they have been relevant for decades.
-Most of them, including Picasso, Centrav, GTT Global, and more, have been around since the 1980s, though the undisputed leader in North America is Mondee Group.
+Most of them, including Picasso, Centrav, GTT Global, and more exist since the 1980s, though the undisputed leader in North America is Mondee Group.

 Business travel and expense management

 The world of business travel management has been transformed the most since the start of the pandemic.
-And our selection of players includes different categories of corporate travel providers: There are traditional travel management companies such as Egencia and American Express GBT; productivity software organizations such as Tripgrid; expense management software from TripActions; and even an innovative blockchain-based marketplace from Winding Tree.
+And our selection of players includes different categories of corporate travel providers: there are traditional travel management companies such as Egencia and American Express GBT; productivity software such as Tripgrid; expense management from Navan (previously TripActions); and even innovative blockchain-based marketplace from Winding Tree.

 Online travel agencies